NVIDIA/DALI/STYLE_GUIDE.md

 ### C++ Version

-DALI uses C++14 standard as this is the most recent version supported with CUDA.
+DALI uses C++17 standard as this is the most recent version supported with CUDA versions used in the project.

 ### Line length